 Note: Use the highest oil viscosity grade that is allowed for the ambient temperature when you start the engine.
-If a different oil viscosity grade is specified in "Lubricant Viscosities for Ambient Temperatures", use the viscosity grade that is specified in the table.
-In arctic applications, a properly sized engine compartment heater is recommended and use a higher viscosity grade oil.
+If a different oil viscosity grade is specified in the table, use the viscosity grade that is specified in the table.
+In arctic applications, the preferred method of lubrication is to use a properly sized engine compartment heater and a higher viscosity grade oil.
 Refer to the "Lubricant Viscosities" article in this Special Publication for further details.

 Note: Cold-soaked starts occur when the engine has not been operated for a time.
-The oil becomes more viscous due to cooler ambient temperatures.
+The oil will become more viscous due to cooler ambient temperatures.
 Supplemental heat is recommended for cold-soaked starts that are below the minimum ambient temperatures listed in the "Lubricant Viscosities for Ambient Temperatures" tables.
 Supplemental heat may be required for cold-soaked starts that are above the minimum temperature that is stated, depending on the parasitic load and other factors.

 Engines that use fluid or pan heaters, or heated enclosures, or are kept running under load, etc. can, and generally should use higher viscosity oil.
-The "Lubricant Viscosities for Ambient Temperatures" tables (Maintenance Section) Minimum viscosity for ambient temperature recommendations are for cold-soaked conditions.
-Use the highest viscosity oil that is allowed for the ambient temperature at startup.
-BUT, under continuous usage (multiple shifts per day), and/or when using fluid or pan heaters, use a higher viscosity oil than the minumum recommended viscosity for cold-soaked starting conditions.
+The "Lubricant Viscosities for Ambient Temperatures" tables (Maintenance Section) "Minimum" viscosity for ambient temperature recommendations are for cold-soaked conditions.
+Use the highest viscosity oil that is allowed for the ambient temperature when you start the machine BUT, under Continuous Usage (Multiple Shifts/Day), and/or when using fluid or pan heaters, etc., use a higher viscosity oil, NOT the oil with the minumum recommended viscosity for cold-soaked starting conditions.
 The higher viscosity oil will maintain the highest possible oil film thickness.
 Refer to the "Lubricant Viscosities for Ambient Temperatures" tables and the table footnotes for exceptions.